Satoshi Kon: Directing

 Following Perfect Blue, Kon considered adapting the 1993 Yasutaka Tsutsui novel Paprika into his next film.
 However, these plans were stalled when the distribution company for Perfect Blue (Rex Entertainment) went bankrupt.
 Coincidentally, Kon's next work would also feature a film studio going bankrupt.

 In 2002, Kon's second film, Millennium Actress, was released to the public.
 The distribution company for the North American release was DreamWorks-affiliated Go Fish Pictures.
 The film centers on a retired actress who mysteriously withdraws from the public eye at the peak of her career.
 Having the same estimated budget as Perfect Blue (approximately 120 million yen), Millennium Actress garnered higher critical and financial success than its predecessor and earned numerous awards.
 The screenplay was written by Sadayuki Murai, who utilized a seamless connection between illusion and reality to create a "Trompe-l'œil kind of film".
 Millennium Actress was the first Satoshi Kon film to feature Susumu Hirasawa, of whom Kon was a long-time fan, as composer.

 In 2003, Kon's third work, Tokyo Godfathers, was announced.
 The distribution company for the North American release was Sony Pictures-affiliated Destination Films.
-The film centers on a trio of homeless persons in Tokyo who discover a baby on Christmas Eve and set out to search for her parents.
+The film centers on a trio of homeless people in Tokyo who discover a baby on Christmas Eve and set out to search for her parents.
 Tokyo Godfathers cost more to make than Kon's previous two films (with a budget of approximately 300 million yen), and centered on the themes of homelessness and abandonment, with a comedic touch worked in.
 The screenplay was written by Keiko Nobumoto.
 This work also marked the transition from celluloid animation to digital animation.

 In 2004, Kon released the 13-episode television series Paranoia Agent, in which Kon revisits the theme of the blending of imagination and reality, as well as working in additional social themes.
 The series was created from an abundance of unused ideas for stories and arrangements that Kon felt were good but did not fit into any of his projects.

 In 2006, Paprika was announced, after having been planned out and materializing for several years.
 The story centers on a new form of psychotherapy that utilizes dream analysis to treat mental patients.
 The film was highly successful and earned a number of film awards.
 Kon summed up the film with "Kihonteki na story igai wa subete kaeta" (基本的なストーリー以外は全て変えた)—roughly, "Everything but the fundamental story was changed."
 Much like Kon's previous works, the film focuses on the synergy of dreams and reality.

 He participated in the TV program Ani*Kuri15 broadcast by NHK in 2007.
-His one-minute short film Ohayō was aired along with works by Mamoru Oshii, Makoto Shinkai and others.
+His one-minute short film Ohayō was aired along with works by Mamoru Oshii, Makoto Shinkai, and others.
 That same year, Kon helped establish and served as a member of the Japanese Animation Creators Association (JAniCA).